ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

  WIND         Wind Speed and Direction
  ASPEED       System Airspeed
  VSPEED       Climb Rate
- ESCTEMP      ESC Temperature
- ESCRPM       ESC RPM
- ESCAMPS      ESC Current
- GPSLAT       GPS Latitude
+ ESCTEMP      ESC Temperature (if ESC Telem available, ESC used is selected by OSDx_ESC_IDX) ESCRPM       ESC RPM (if ESC Telem available, ESC used is selected by OSDx_ESC_IDX) ESCAMPS      ESC Current (if ESC Telem available, ESC used is selected by OSDx_ESC_IDX) GPSLAT       GPS Latitude
  GPSLONG      GPS Longitude
  ROLL         Roll degrees